+Key Stage 1 will line up next to their labelled cone and will wait to be led by their teacher to wash their hands in the handwashing basin their class has been allocated (see above timetable).
 Key Stage 2 will also come in to school and line up behind their labelled cone.
 They will then be instructed or led to go and wash their hands at the handwashing basin their class has been allocated at 9 a.m. or when the basin is free.
-Children will be encouraged by staff to maintain the correct social distancing in their class lines.